Jenelle Evans Says Her Mom "Blocked" Her Amid Renewed Drama Over Jace Custody - E! Online

 "Jace was staying at my house, everything was fine," Jenelle continued.
 "She agreed for him to live with me.
 Now, she's trying to make me look like a dumbass.
 Now she's taking it all back."

-The 29-year-old former MTV star posted the second part of the video on Wednesday, Jan.
+The 29-year-old former MTV star filmed the second part of the video on Wednesday, Jan.
 20, and she broke down in tears while describing the longstanding tension with her mom.

 "Now she took Jace back, now she's trying to apologize to me and saying, 'Come on, we got along for so well for so long, and now you're just going to throw it all away?'"
 Jenelle said.
 "Me?
 No. You threw it all away when you went and talked to TMZ behind my back."